 Wastewater (including sewage) sources, treatment, supply and discharge

-What do I do if the reporting period of my business is different to the one specified in the survey?
+What do I do if the reporting period of my business/organisation is different to the one specified in the survey?
 (Q1)

-This question allows the business/organisation to specify the reporting period used for financial information in the survey (revenue, expenditure and capital expenditure).
+This question allows you to specify the reporting period used for this business/organisation's financial information in the survey (revenue, expenditure and capital expenditure).

-The reporting period for volume information however is strictly from 1 July 2016 to 30 June 2017.
+The reporting period for volume information however is strictly from 1 July YYYY to 30 June YYYY.
 If there is a different reporting period, or if the information only applies to part of this period, please include a comment to this effect in the comments section at the end of the survey.

 How accurate do the figures need to be?

 The ABS requires information that is as accurate as possible.
-The data supplied by your business/organisation is used to estimate information for all the businesses operating in your industry in Australia.
+The data you supply for your business/organisation is used to estimate information for all the businesses/organisations operating in your industry in Australia.
 The more accurate the figures you supply, the more accurate the total estimate will be.
 However, if for some items accurate data is not readily available, careful estimates will be accepted.